javierlopm/pokelang/README.md

 * Formal parameters can be of any base type, array type, pointers or named types.
 * Parameters identifiers are unique within a function definition.
 * Function may have zero or more formal parameters.
-* If a function has a `VOIDtorb` return type, it may only use the empty `vamos_a_retorna` statement.
+* If a function has a `VOIDtorb` return type, it may only use the empty `vamo_a_retorna` statement.
-* If a function has a non-VOIDtorb return type, any `vamos_a_retorna` statement must return a value compatible with that
+* If a function has a non-VOIDtorb return type, any `vamo_a_retorna` statement must return a value compatible with that
 * The function return type can be any base, array, or named type. `VOIDtorb` type is used to indicate the function returns no value.
 * Functions do not nest.
 * Functions identifiers have global scope.